Your brain on play time

 Making the most of your leisure time is going to help you perform better in the long run.

 The positive effects of leisure and play time include better problem solving, improved work ethic, and improved creativity.
 Outside of a work performance realm, quality leisure time has also been shown to help with wider psychological and cognitive wellbeing, physical health, and quality of life.
+We really shouldn't down play the importance of leisure time.

 And yet, it’s difficult to prioritise play.
 Maybe it’s generational—and we live at a time when the expectation is to work, work, work?
 Or, our identities have become so ingrained in what we do that work and leisure have become blurred and there’s no separation?